 Aloe vera juice is made by crushing or grinding the entire leaf of the aloe vera plant, followed by various steps to purify and filter the liquid.
 With a mild, tolerable flavor, the juice mixes easily into smoothies and shakes.
 This makes aloe vera juice a practical whole food supplement.

-Here are nine reasons to drink pure, uncolored, low anthraquinone aloe vera juice.
+Here are eight reasons to drink pure, uncolored, low anthraquinone aloe vera juice.